Diplomatic history of World War I: Czechoslovakia

 A Czechoslovak provisional government had joined the Allies on 14 October 1917.
 The South Slavs in both halves of the monarchy had already declared in favor of uniting with Serbia in a large South Slav state by way of the 1917 Corfu Declaration signed by members of the Yugoslav Committee, and the Croatians had begun disregarding orders from Budapest earlier in October.

-The American rejection of Emperor Karl's last-minute proposal for a federal union was the death certificate of Austria-Hungary.
+The American rejection of Emperor Charles's last-minute proposal for a federal union was the death certificate of Austria-Hungary.
 The national councils had already begun acting more or less as provisional governments of independent countries.
 With defeat in the war imminent, Czech politicians peacefully took over command in Prague on 28 October (later celebrated as the birthday of Czechoslovakia) and followed up in other major cities in the next few days.
 On 30 October, the Slovaks followed in Martin.
-On the 29th of October, the Slavs in both portions of what remained of Austria-Hungary proclaimed the State of Slovenes, Croats and Serbs.
+On the 29 October, the Slavs in both portions of what remained of Austria-Hungary proclaimed the State of Slovenes, Croats and Serbs.
 They also declared their ultimate intention was to unite with Serbia and Montenegro in a large South Slav state that in 1929 was renamed Yugoslavia.
 On the same day, the Czechs and Slovaks formally proclaimed the establishment of Czechoslovakia as an independent state.